Adrian Mariappa: Watford

 With Watford back in the Championship for 2007–08, Mariappa found himself largely on the substitute bench, making 13 league starts and 3 in other competitions, as Watford again reached the play-offs.
 By contrast, he started 45 games in all competitions in the 2008–09 season, under the management of Aidy Boothroyd, Malky Mackay and latterly Brendan Rodgers, and scored his first senior goal for Watford in a 3–1 defeat at Wolves on 31 January 2009.
 At the end of the season he signed a two-year extension to his contract.

 In the absence of injured captain Jay DeMerit, Mariappa skippered Watford for the first time on 12 September 2009, in a 1–0 victory at Vicarage Road against Barnsley.
 He retained the captaincy during DeMerit's absence, and scored his second senior goal in October 2009, on his 100th professional appearance.
 Watford finished the 2009–10 season 16th in the Championship; Mariappa was the only player to start each of the club's games in the Football League, FA Cup and League Cup.
 2010–11 followed a similar pattern to the previous campaign; Mariappa started every game for which he was available, and was one of Watford's six scorers in the team's 6–1 away win against Millwall.
 He was also appointed as the club's vice captain during the season.
 However, Mariappa was sent off for the first time in his career on 19 March 2011, in a 2–1 defeat to Middlesbrough.
 The resulting suspension ended Mariappa's run of 113 consecutive league appearances, the fourth highest in Watford's history.

 Mariappa continued to play in the 2011–12 season under new manager Sean Dyche.
 He was the focus of transfer speculation during the January 2012 transfer window when Watford received a number of bids for him from Premier League clubs.
 Three bids from Newcastle United were rejected; an offer from Wigan Athletic was accepted, but Mariappa rejected a move.
-He stayed at the club until the following summer, and his good form saw players and fans vote him 2011–12 Watford F.C.
-Player of the Season.
+He stayed at the club until the following summer, and his good form saw players and fans vote him 2011–12 Watford Player of the Season.